Isi-dev/ComfyUI-Img2DrawingAssistants/README.md

 # ComfyUI-Img2DrawingAssistants
-These are ComfyUI nodes to assist in converting an image to sketches or lineArts (both grayscale and colored lines)
+These are ComfyUI custom nodes to assist in converting an image to sketches or lineArts (both grayscale and colored lines)